What is a Lumpenball? The End of the Karneval Party!

 Everyone in their finest Klamotten

 Making a costume for the Lumpenball is EASY! and does not have to cost much money at all.
-You can, for starters, simply wear the costume you’ve worn all along (only, worn out with a few tears…).
+You can, for starters, simply wear the costume you’ve worn all along, especially if it’s worn out.

-But, since any disguise works, go ahead and wear worn old clothes… the more “ruined” the better.
+But since any disguise works, go ahead and wear old, worn-out clothes.
+The more “ruined” the better.
 This is not the time to pull on a designer look!

 &